cheshire-cat-ai/core/mkdocs/conceptual/cheshire_cat/rabbit_hole.md

 Currently supported file formats are: `.txt`, `.md`, `.pdf` or `.html` via web URL.

-## Rabbit Hole flow :material-information-outline:{ title="click on the hooks node to see the hooks documentation" }
+## Rabbit Hole flow :material-information-outline:{ title="click on the nodes with hooks to see their documentation" }

 !!! note "Developer documentation"
     [Rabbit Hole hooks](../../technical/plugins/hooks.md)